Undergraduate study in Theological and Religious Studies

 Theologicial and Religious Studies covers topics as broad as religion and justice, gender roles, terrorism, art, architecture, communities and more.

 It can teach you how to analyse the complicated impact that religion has had on everyday life within both contemporary and historic contexts.
 You'll also have opportunities to discuss these important issues in an informed way.

 Undergraduate study may include courses on Islam and the contemporary world, the Bible and popular culture, religion and violence, and religion in New Zealand.

 Structuring your major in Theological and Religious Studies

-You can take a major in Theological and Religious Studies as one of your two BA majors (a double major).
+You can take a major in Theological and Religious Studies as one of the two components of your double major for a BA.
 You will need to pass at least 120 points (eight courses) towards each of your majors, including at least 45 points (three courses) at Stage III.

 If you first enrolled in a BA prior to 2018

 Explore the undergraduate courses you can take as part of a major in Theological and Religious Studies.
 You would normally take Stage I courses in your first year, Stage II in your second and Stage III in your third.

 You must pass the following courses as part of the Theological and Religious Studies major: